- F-1 Visa Regulations

 GRCC counselors are also trained to support students with personal issues.
 Several workshops are offered throughout the academic year.

-Sometimes your academic plan or educational goals change and you may decide to select a different program of study than what you initially came to GRCC to pursue.
+Sometimes your academic plan or educational goals change and you may decide to declare an academic program of study that is different than what you initially came to GRCC to pursue.
 There are important immigration as well as GRCC implications for changing your program.
 Here are some steps to follow:

 Meet with your academic (program) advisor to learn about the additional courses you will need to take in order to complete your new degree program.
 Create an Academic Plan which maps out the courses you will take and the number of semesters required for you to complete this program of study.
 Have your advisor verify your expected graduation date and note it on this sheet.
 Submit a copy of your academic plan to an International Advisor in the Admissions Office.